da-grindz/da-grindz.github.io/index.md

 ## Development History

-The development process for BowFolios conformed to [Issue Driven Project Management](https://courses.ics.hawaii.edu/ics314s25/modules/project-management/) practices.
+The development process for Da Grindz conformed to [Issue Driven Project Management](https://courses.ics.hawaii.edu/ics314s25/modules/project-management/) practices.
 In a nutshell:

 * Development consists of a sequence of Milestones.
 * Each Milestone is specified as a set of tasks.